 - An Alternating Current (AC) power system.
 The functions of the assigned AC loads will tolerate a certain interruption in the power supply.
 Usually the AC power system includes a standby AC power source.
-Protective relays detect loss of the preferred AC power supply to the Electrical Power Systems and automatically start a standby electrical power source.
-In most cases the plant safety analyses assume that the standby AC power source will be used for plant shutdown following design basis accidents, as this source has limited capacity and a time delay associated with powering the safety busses.

-- A direct current (DC) power system.
+The loss of the preferred AC power supply to the Electrical Power Systems triggers the startup of a standby electrical power source.
+In most cases plant safety analyses assume that the standby AC power source will be available for response to design basis accidents. - A direct current (DC) power system.
 This supplies DC loads, without interruption, from batteries.
 The DC system includes battery chargers that are connected to the AC system of the Electrical Power Systems.
 Often separate DC power systems will be provided to support loads of different safety classification. - A uninterruptible AC power system which supplies power from inverters or motor-generator sets that are in turn supplied from a DC source such as the DC power system or dedicated batteries with rectifiers, and include a bypass circuit to allow feeding safety loads directly from safety class AC power systems.